webastien/dev-vm/README.md

 * As mentioned further: Composer, Drush and Drupal console are installed by default.
 * In the [config.yml](https://github.com/webastien/dev-vm/blob/master/provisioning/vars/config.yml) file you can easily add Drupal 7/8 sites, adminer, phpinfo and it's easy to extend the list of "starter sites" you can install with a few lines (Installed drupal 8 sites has their trusted configured)
 * [My own config](https://github.com/webastien/vim) for my favorite editor: [VIm](http://www.vim.org/)

 ## How to install?
 Simply clone/copy this repository somewhere and, in this directory, run "**vagrant up**".
 Now, go find a coffee cause it takes a few minutes.
 That's it.
+You can optionaly override default config by copy **provisioning/vars/default-config.yml** to **provisioning/vars/config.yml** and make your changes in it.

 ## Know bug
 Don't know why, but the Drupal console autocompletion doesn't work from start (Drupal-VM has the same problem), you have to manualy re-run the command however done with